gretaharrison/FEWD/readme.md

-Hey - my Resume is in the "resume" folder.
+Hey - Fashion Blog is in the fashion_blog_part1 folder.

 Thx :)